webmakersteve/webmakersteve.github.io/_posts/2014-08-04-blogging-with-jekyll.markdown

 # and Tom was their name of choice, too.
 {% endhighlight %}

 If you're looking to see what all the buzz is about, seriously check it out.
 Jekyll is so easy to use and you get that beautifully static speed, and... wait for it... **free** hosting.
 That's right. *free*.
-From the initial Jekyll post, preserved for posterity:
+If you just push your code to GitHub it will build it from source and you don't need to pay a dime, even with a custom domain.

+So if you're looking to start with Jekyll, you can read some more information about it.
+Here's an excerpt from the original Jekyll post:

-Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
+> Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll's GitHub repo][jekyll-gh].

 [jekyll-gh]: https://github.com/jekyll/jekyll
 [jekyll]:    http://jekyllrb.com